emascarinas/stack-epic-flow/README.md

 * Comments with # of votes, duration for the Answer
 * User can flag/unflag question as favorite.

-An impersonate option to view other profile by passing user_id as below. http://emascarinas.github.io/stack-epic-flow/#/?id=user_id  - you can change to any user_id
+An impersonate option to view other profile by passing user_id as below. http://emascarinas.github.io/stack-epic-flow/#/?id=4138254  - you can change the id to any user_id

 [Check out the deployed app here](http://emascarinas.github.io/stack-epic-flow/)